In brief …

 Beginning in 1993, I took painting and related courses in the Open Program of the Corcoran College of Art and Design, the last several years working with Washington artist William Christenberry.
 In 1996, I was awarded the Corcoran‘s Linda Rosenbaum Scholarship for “talent and artistic excellence.”

 Gallery plan b (www.galleryplanb.com) on Washington’s 14th Street corridor showed my art for 10 years, often in group shows.
-It closed the end of June 2015, having shown paintings and drawings of mine in a 4 day solo show before closing.
+It closed the end of June 2015, showing my paintings and drawings in a 4 day solo show before closing.
 In September 2015, I joined Studio Gallery, a co-op more than 50 years old with about 40 local artists working in a variety of media.
 Studio Gallery is located at 2108 R Street in the Dupont Circle neighborhood.
 In January 2017, I became treasurer and joined the board of directors.
-See www.studiogallerydc.com.
-I have a duo show and participated in several group shows.
+(See www.studiogallerydc.com.)
+I have shown regularly, mostly in group shows.
 My first solo outing was November 2018.
 See the “Links” page for a 17 minute video interview in which I talk about my work, my artistic inspirations and influences, my background, and more.

 My art also can be sampled online at Washington Project for the Arts’ website, www.wpadc.org, under “Find Artists.”